Is this an "internet auction?"

 Many of our customers do not pack their own items, but simply have the UPS Store do it for them.
 Click here for a list of UPS Store locations.

 As far as the actual shipping process goes, we have been recommending UPS for years and feel that they do a great job handling our packages.
-However, we also use the U.S. Postal Service frequently, and have been happy with FedEx and DHL.
+However, we also use the U.S. Postal Service frequently, and have been happy with FedEx.
 Basically, if you pack your item well, short of some strange catastrophe, it will arrive safely without any problems.
 We have shipped and received thousands of pieces over the last five years alone and have had very few actual problems with shipping damage, and almost every single one was the result of poor packing.

 Our shipping address is: